kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 ### Q70
 A 34-year-old man has been on the intensive care unit (ICU) for 4 weeks.
 He has had multiple infections and is being treated with different antibiotics.
 He begins to show signs of multi-system infection, including meningitis.
-#### Answer:
+#### Answer: G. Staphylococcus aureus - ?

 ### Q71
 A 64-year-old man had a knee replacement 2 months ago.
 He complains of persistent pain, and X-rays appear to show some loosening of the prosthesis.
 An aspiration of the joint yields a coagulase-negative staphylococcus.
-#### Answer:
+#### Answer: H. Staphylococcus epidermidis - ?

 ### Q72
 A 34-year-old develops severe sepsis 5 days after panproctocolectomy for severe ulcerative colitis.
 Blood cultures reveal an anaerobe which is penicillin-resistant.
-#### Answer:
+#### Answer: C. Echerichia coli - ?

 ### Q73
 A 19-year-old man attends with a large tonsillar abscess.
-Bacteriological examination reveals a Gram-negative rod-shaped organism.
+Bacteriological examination reveals a *Gram-negative rod-shaped organism*.
-#### Answer:
+#### Answer: B. Bacteroides fragilis - ?

 ### Q74
 A 74-year-old with a chronic venous leg ulcer develops an infection within the ulcer.
-Bacteriological examination reveals a Gram-negative bacillus.
+Bacteriological examination reveals a *Gram-negative bacillus*.
-#### Answer:
+#### Answer: F. Psuedomonas aeruginosa - ?

 Q75-78: Theme: Cord Lesions